gavinbuilds/gavinbuilds.github.io/docs/04-projects/more-monuments.md

 ### [](#header-3)Night's and Weekends S2 by Buildspace
 Buildspace is
-We actually raised about $4000 in donations to build
+We actually raised about $4000 in donations to build a 2oft statue of the Colossus.

 [Read more about my learnings]({{site.baseurl}}/docs/startups).